martinssipenko/bugsnag-api/filters.md

 List a Project's Filters
 ------------------------

 Get a list of all fields which are available for filtering.
+Some fields will include a fixed list of possible field values which can be used for autocomplete.

 ### Request